pcorwin/ThyroidDiseaseAnalysis/README.md

 ## Data

-The data is sourced from the following Kaggle link:
+The data is sourced from [Kaggle](https://www.kaggle.com/datasets/zhonglifr/thyroid-disease-unsupervised-anomaly-detection)